Bret Harte: Reception

-Mark Twain, however, characterized him and his writing as insincere.
+Mark Twain characterized him and his writing as insincere.
 Writing in his autobiography four years after Harte's death, Twain criticized the miners' dialect used by Harte, claiming that it never existed outside of his imagination.
 Additionally, Twain accused Harte of "borrowing" money from his friends with no intention of repaying it and of financially abandoning his wife and children.
-He referred repeatedly to Harte as "The Immortal Bilk."
+He referred repeatedly to Harte as "The Immortal Bilk".